-A super-fast aero road bike with predictable handling and segment-leading ride comfort
+A five-star aero road bike with predictable handling and segment-leading ride comfort

 We first caught wind that an all-new Merida Reacto was in the works at Bahrain McLaren's kit and equipment reveal at McLaren's Technology Centre in December last year where Merida's Director of Products, Jürgen Falke, told us in an exclusive interview that the fourth-generation Reacto would comprise a sub-1,000g frame, hidden cables, better compliance and full integration.

-It appears as though the company has indeed used this mantra to carve out its all-new Merida Reacto – an effort that has culminated in a lighter, faster and more comfortable bike than before.
+It appears as though the company has indeed used this mantra to carve out its all-new Merida Reacto which is now lighter, faster and more comfortable than before.

-To validate these claims and separate the facts from the marketing hype, we took the range-topping Merida Reacto Team-E Disc bike for a 412km stress-test-ride across the leg-sapping terrain and topography that makes up the UK's Surrey Hills.
+To validate these claims and separate the facts from the marketing hype, we've been evaluating the range-topping Merida Reacto Team-E Disc bike over the past several months, the result of which has culminated in 1,200km worth of stress testing across the leg-sapping terrain of the UK's Surrey Hills.

 Design and aesthetics